 Ladies and gentlemen, it’s February.
 You know what that means?
 It’s time to get going.
 I can feel it, and I’ll bet you can too – that little twitch in your hand that says, “alright, baby, let’s start some tomatoes!”

 February typically marks the beginning of the big seed starting effort around here.
 Not just this year’s crop of tomatoes, but nearly all of the first round of brassicas can be started this month.

 So, let’s get going.
 Spring is on its way.

 Plan and Purchase

-If you didn’t do it last month, now’s the time to order perennial plants like rhubarb and asparagus, and this is a good time to find bare-root fruit trees, bushes and canes at nurseries.
-These should be planted as soon as they arrive, and no later than mid-March.
-For best selection, order your seed potatoes at the beginning of the month, too.
+If you didn’t do it last month, now’s the time to order perennials, like fruit trees, shrubs, rhubarb and asparagus.
+These should be planted as soon as they arrive, while still dormant.

 - Rhubarb Crowns